GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-86/index.md

 * The [File System Access API](#fs-access) is now available in stable.
 * There are new origin trials for [Web HID](#web-hid) and the [Multi-screen Window Placement API](#win-place).
-* There’s some new stuff in CSS, and [plenty more](#more).
+* There's some new stuff in CSS, and [plenty more](#more).

-I’m [Pete LePage](https://twitter.com/petele), working and shooting from home, let’s dive in and see what’s new for developers in Chrome 86!
+I'm [Pete LePage](https://twitter.com/petele), working and shooting from home, let's dive in and see what's new for developers in Chrome 86!

 ## File System Access {: #fs-access }

 Today, you can use the `<input type="file">` element read a file from disk.
-To save changes, add [`download`][a-download] to an anchor tag, it’ll show the file picker, then saves the file.
-There’s no way to write to the same file you opened.
+To save changes, add [`download`][a-download] to an anchor tag, it'll show the file picker, then saves the file.
+There's no way to write to the same file you opened.
 That workflow is annoying.

 With the File System Access API (formerly the Native File System API), which